Soccer-Ronaldinho under investigation for more crimes: prosecutor

 A judge ruled them a flight risk and said they must remain in jail while the investigation takes place.
 Under Paraguayan law, officials have six months to complete their enquiry.
 The pair spent Friday and Saturday night in a jail cell in a maximum security facility.
 They were given soap, pillows and mosquito repellent and were led into court on Saturday in handcuffs.

-Sunday was visiting day at the prison and Globoesporte said the brothers remained inside their cell to avoid the attention of families and children visiting the other inmates.
+Sunday was visiting day at the prison and Globoesporte said the the ex-Barcelona, Paris St Germain, AC Milan and Gremio forward had remained inside his cell to avoid the attention of families and children visiting the other inmates.
 Ronaldinho, who was last year named a tourist ambassador by Brazil's far-right government, was invited to Paraguay by a local casino owner and arrived on Wednesday to take part in a soccer clinic for children and a book launch.

 He was greeted at the airport in Asuncion by throngs of fans.
 Although he last played professionally in 2015, Ronaldinho, who also represented Brazilian clubs Atletico Mineiro, Flamengo and Fluminense, is still hugely popular with global football fans for his skills and showmanship.